 - Nitric oxide relaxes and dilates your blood vessels, which in turn increases blood flow to the brain.
 This could mean better brain function!

 - Betaine (also found in spinach and quinoa) can help cleanse and reduce the amount of fat in your liver.

 Want to stay up to date on what’s happening in my kitchen?

 Be sure to like my page on Facebook!

-This recipe was inspired by Anna Olson’s Red Velvet Cupcake recipe that you can find here.
+This chocolate cupcakes recipe was inspired by Anna Olson’s Red Velvet Cake recipe that you can find here.